BeeChains/jobs.availablenearme/README.md

 # jobs available near me
-New Jobs for Full Time job near me or Part Time job near me Build, Build, Build The New Internet!
-Owning the Internet is a full time job.
+Indeed there are many New Jobs for Full Time job near me or Part Time job near me Build, Build, Build The New Internet!
+Owning and Building the New Internet is a job.

 Keyword optimized domain names could be the best SEO tools.
 <head>